Events

 View Event →

-The event is limited to 12 registrants and registration is required before April 11.
-To register, contact event leader Marv Freedman at marvfreedman@gmail.com Dogs are permitted only with the permission of the event leader.
+Hikers need to bring lunch/ snacks, water/ sports drink, water-resistant boots, hiking poles (recommended but optional), insect repellent, sunscreen, and sunglasses.
+This event is limited to 12 people and registration is required.
+To register, contact Marv Freedman at marvfreedman@gmail.com by June 16.
+Please include your cell number in your registration request.
+Dogs are permitted with the permission of the event leader.

 View Event →